-Since our inception, we have incurred significant losses, and our accumulated deficit was approximately \$48.4 million as of March 31, 2017.
+Since our inception, we have incurred significant losses, and our accumulated deficit was approximately \$51.9 million as of September 30, 2017.
 Our operations from inception have been funded with private placements of convertible debt securities and equity securities, in addition to a past bank loan (not currently outstanding) and a qualified public offering raising a net \$13,555,003 in 2015, after deducting underwriting discounts, commissions and expenses.
+As of September 30, 2017, the Company had no debt.
 On November 29, 2016, the Company closed a registered direct offering for net proceeds of \$1,739,770.
 On January 19, 2017, the Company closed on an underwritten public offering with net proceeds of \$3,439,125.
 Additionally, as part of the offering there was an over-allotment option that was exercised by the underwriter netting the Company \$356,563.

-We have not achieved profitability and anticipate that we will continue to incur net losses at least through the first three quarters of 2017.
+We have not achieved profitability and anticipate that we will continue to incur net losses at least through the end of 2017.

-We had revenues of \$175,000 in the first quarter of 2017, but we had negative operating cash flows of \$1.2 million.
-The negative cash flow is heavily impacted by our first quarter loss, which was largely made up of \$488,137 of vesting expenses for warrants issued in conjunction with the registered direct offering and the public offering completed in 2016 and 2017, respectively.
-Our cash balance was \$175,698 as of March 31, 2017, with \$4.6 million in cash equivalents and certificates of deposit, and our accounts payable and accrued expenses were an aggregate \$1.5 million.
-We are currently incurring negative operating cash flows of approximately \$385,000 per month.
-Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales, increase our sales efforts and maintain adequate inventories.
+We had revenues of \$435,000 in the first nine months of 2017, but we had negative operating cash flows of \$3,100,000.
+The negative cash flow is heavily impacted by our losses in the nine-month period of \$4,878,000 which reflected \$2,150,000 of non-cash vesting expenses for warrants issued in conjunction with the registered direct offering and the public offering completed in 2016 and 2017, respectively.
+Our cash balance was \$425,092 as of September 30, 2017, with \$1,565,000 in cash equivalents and certificates of deposit, and our accounts payable and accrued expenses were an aggregate \$1,217,000.
+We are currently incurring negative operating cash flows of approximately \$365,000 per month.
+Although we are attempting to curtail our operating expenses for our core business, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales, increase our sales efforts and maintain adequate inventories.
+Further, our anticipated entry into the international marketplace will require additional cash expenditures.

-As of March 31, 2017, the Company had no debt.
-We may require additional funding to finance entering the international marketplace, and to fund potential acquisitions.
-We will attempt to raise these funds through equity or debt financing, alternative offerings or other means.
+In addition, as stated in "Strategic Relationships and Transactions" above, we have made total advances of \$1,070,000 to CytoBioscience and \$175,000 to Helomics through the date of this filing.
+We expect that we will need to make further advances to meet operating needs of those parties, and to further the strategic partnerships with those companies.
+Such advances further deplete our cash resources, and we anticipate additional funding challenges relating to other potential acquisitions and strategic relationships as we continue to fund our operations, strategic partnerships and acquisition activities.
+We will attempt to raise the necessary funds through equity or debt financing, alternative offerings or other means.
 If we are successful in securing adequate funding we plan to make significant capital or equipment investments, and we will also continue to make human resource additions over the next 12 months.
 Such additional financing will be dilutive to existing stockholders, and there is no assurance that such financing will be available upon acceptable terms.
 If such financing or adequate funds from operations are not available, we will be forced to limit our business activities, which will have a material adverse effect on our results of operations and financial condition.